 2) Don't let fear rule you.

-It can be easy to turn down an opportunity because you're scared and that is even easier with anxiety.
+It can be easy to turn down an opportunity because you're scared and this is even easier with anxiety.
 The trick is not to let fear take over.
 I'm not suggesting you go sky diving or parachuting - it can be as simple as going to the cinema with your friends.
 You might be worried about being out in public and that's okay but don't say no because that worry and fear is telling you not to go.
-Fear is a natural response, everyone gets scared.
+Fear is a natural response; everyone gets scared.
 Just make sure you're making your own decisions, not fear.

 3) You are not weird.

 You might feel mad when you've got anxiety but you aren't.
-You are not mad, you are not weird.
+You are not mad; you are not weird.
 You are special and you are strong and you are okay.
 You are going to be okay.
 If you feel a little bit crazy, embrace it.
 Embrace the craziness!
 Believe it or not, accepting that we're a little bit mental can make you feel more normal because it breaks down the ideology of what normal is.
 Soon after, you realise there is no such thing as mad or weird.
 Why?
 Because there's no such thing as normal either.

 There are just a few things to remember when you're living with anxiety.
 You're normal.
 You are the one in control.
 You are the priority.

 Just keep a regimented steady breathing pattern, in and out, and you'll feel better.